eljpsm/nkn-esi/api/esi/README.md

 This directory contains the Protobuf based API definition for the concept of Energy Services Interface (**ESI**).

-The main entry is through the methods localed within `der_facility_service.go` and `der_facility_registry_service.go`.
+The main entry is through the methods localed within `coordination_node_service.go` and `der_facility_registry_service.go`.
 There you can find details on sending data.
 You can then find information on the data received in `der_handler.proto`.

 ## Previous Work